 Finally, where would we be without Snowdrops in winter?
 They perfectly mirror how we feel yet are beautiful and hardy.

-If you have space, growing fruit and veg is always a great way to keep the garden interesting in spring and summer.
+If you have space, consider growing vegetables.
+It’s a superb way to keep the garden interesting in spring and summer.
 Herbs and salad leaves are both quick growing vegetables that are perfect for beginners.

 Decorate your garden